tvbarthel/density-split-issue/README.md

 # Issue: density APK splits

-When using the density APK split, the manifest merger seems to add three extra permissions even if there are not declared in the app manifest.
+When using the density APK split, the manifest merger seems to add three extra permissions even if they are not declared in the app manifest.

 ```xml
 <android:uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />